elastisys/compliantkubernetes/docs/user-guide/how-many-environments.md

 - **Labels**: in which Application Deployments reside in the same Namespace and are separated "only" by e.g. Helm Releases or Argo CD Application labels.
 Network Policies can apply here, but e.g. Secrets will be accessible throughout the entire Namespace.
 - **Namespace isolation**: in which Application Deployments share a Workload Cluster, but are separated logically using Namespaces.
 Network Policies work here, too, and Namespaces are a Kubernetes trust boundary when it comes to access to Secrets.
 Namespaces can also be used for resource quotas, for soft capacity allocation limitations.
 - **Node isolation**: in which Application Deployments share an environment, but are deployed on different Nodes.
 On this level, both performance and security isolation is greater than in the previous, since the underlying virtual machines are separate.
-This is what Compliant Kubernetes does with additional services, such as PostgreSQL and RabbitMQ.
+This is what Welkin does with additional services, such as PostgreSQL and RabbitMQ.
 Node isolation can be done both with and without Namespace isolation.
 - **Cluster isolation**: in which Application Deployments share an Environment, but are deployed on separate Workload Clusters.
 - **Separate Environments**: in which Application Deployments share nothing.
 This level of isolation is the highest, which implies total isolation for access control, credentials, network traffic, performance, and there are no shared platform components.